LoisDuplain/best-libft/README.md

 </p>

 <p align="left">
   best-libft is a sorted and enhanced <a href="https://github.com/LoisDuplain/libft">libft</a> (containing 152 functions with recreated libc functions) useful for 42 projects.
+Containing: libft, gnl, printf and much more.
   <br>
   It's easy to use, created by Loïs Duplain.
 (42login: lduplain, 42mail: lduplain@student.42lyon.fr)
 </p>